stephenostermiller/qmk_userspace/keyboards/ergodox_ez/base/keymaps/dvorak_qwerty/readme.md

 ### Tap Dance

-Many key have dual functions and produce different results when tapped, held, double tapped, or even triple tapped.
+Dual function keys that produce different results when tapped, held, double tapped, or even triple tapped.

+### Media keys

+Easy access to media keys in the main layout

 ### Unicode and Emojis

-Several keys type unicode symbols.
-How unicode characters are sent is auto-configured based on the OS of the computer into which the keyboard is plugged.
+Many unusual symbols and emoji can be typed.
+They keyboard automatically configures itself to type unicode characters in a way that is compatible with the operating system of the computer into which it is plugged.

 ### Indicator Lights

 During keyboard boot, the lights flash blue, green and red in turn.

-When the keyboard detects it is connected to a new computer, the lights flash to indicate the detected computer OS:
+Just after boot and other times when the keyboard detects it is connected to a new computer, the lights flash to indicate the detected computer OS:

 - Green: Linux
 - Red: Mac
 - Red and Green: Windows

-At other times the lights indicate the layout:
+Otherwise the lights indicate the layout:

 - No lights: Dvorak
-- Green light: Qwerty
+- Solid green light: Qwerty
-- Red light: Number keypad
+- Solid red light: Number keypad
+- Flashing green and red lights alternately: Fancy alphabet
+- Solid blue light: Arrow lock
+- Quickly flashing blue light: CAPS word
-- Blue light: CAPS lock, CAPS word, or arrow lock
+- Slowly flashing blue light: CAPS lock

-### Media keys

-Easy access to media keys in the main layout

 ## Layers